 Yes, Camp Interlaken and the Milwaukee JCC offer financial assistance for Camp.
 Please click here to learn more about the scholarship process and other grants and incentives available to help with the cost of camp.

 Camp Interlaken’s health center is staffed 24 hours a day with registered nurses and medical assistants.
 Each week a new, volunteer physician joins our medical team on site.
-We are just ten minutes away from a hospital, and our local emergency services have a four minute response time.
+We are just ten minutes away from a hospital, and our local emergency services have a seven-minute response time.